November 18, 2024

 With the launch of Primescan 2, Dentsply Sirona has also refined the ergonomics compared to the Primescan 1, specifically by designing a smaller head that actually makes a big difference to scan tight to reach areas.
 However, given they took a Primescan 1 and added wireless and all the Wi-Fi technology to it, make no mistake, this is a very large and heavy scanner by today's standards.
 Heavier than any other latest generation scanner on the market.
 The lack of a scanner button is also something I found a little annoying in day to day use.

-Cost is going to be a big barrier because this state-of-the-art technology is pricey.
-For smaller practices or those on tighter budgets, the expense of purchasing the Primescan 2 could mean less adoption of this technology .
+Internet speeds aside, cost is also going to be a big barrier because this state-of-the-art technology is pricey.
+For smaller practices or those on tighter budgets, the expense of purchasing the Primescan 2 could simple price them out.
 This is one of the most expensive scanners on the market now.
 Similar to TRIOS 5.

-This scanner works on the cloud, meaning having a stable and fast internet connection is paramount.
+As mentioned many times, this scanner works on the cloud, meaning having a stable and fast internet connection is paramount if you are considering a Primescan 2.
 You cannot use this scanner offline.
 Nor does DS have any interest in engaging in that discussion.
 They have made it clear; the future is cloud.

 What it means, however, is that lag is an additional issue with this scanner.
-Occasionally, the software can lag and this can frustrate you when scanning.
+Software can lag and this can frustrate you when scanning.
 If you have fast internet, this should seldom occur.
 But make no mistake, it does feel different to scanning with a Primescan 1 because of this factor.

 Internet lag aside, the Primescan 2 works almost exactly the same as the Primescan 1.
 So now there is an interesting discussion to be had - is going cloud-native really worth it?
 Or should you just stick to a wired device?
 And to answer that you need to look at all the benefits DS Core and cloud-native scanning brings such as being able to use the scanner on any device, patient communication tools, accessibility of scans, data sharing, etc - the entire platform is the proposition here and everything to come with it in the future.